 What happens if a pup at Skiptown is diagnosed with kennel cough?

-We also require infected or symptomatic dogs not return for services for at least 14 days from symptom onset.
+We also require infected or symptomatic dogs not return for services until they receive veterinary clearance.

 If you suspect your dog may have kennel cough, please keep all dogs in your household at home and consult with your veterinarian.